CS 124: Data Structures and Algorithms

 - Final Exam (30%): There will be a final exam.

 I would like to emphasize the rules on working with others on homework assignments.
 For the programming assignments, you may work in pairs.
 It is assumed you will not work with anyone besides your partner.
 For problem sets, limited collaboration in planning and thinking through solutions to homework problems is allowed, but no collaboration is allowed in writing up solutions.
-You are allowed to work with one or two other students currently taking CS 124 in discussing, brainstorming, and verbally walking through solutions to homework problems.
+You are allowed to work with other students currently taking CS 124 in discussing, brainstorming, and verbally walking through solutions to homework problems.
 But when you are through talking, you must write up your solutions independently and may not check them against each other.
 Note that writing up solutions independently does not allow for you to contact another student while you are writing up your solution to ask them how to word or describe something that you are supposed to be writing.
 Of course, there may be no passing of homework papers between collaborators; nor is it permissible for one person simply to tell another the answer.

 Under no circumstances may you use solution sets to problems that may have been distributed by the course in past years, or the homework papers of students who have taken the course past years.
 Nor should you look up solution sets from other similar courses.